vijaykumar01/exemplar/README.md

 How to run:

-1. Download indexed exemplar and other related files from https://www.dropbox.com/s/goz3of3dnwxm9ke/exemplar_data.zip?dl=0
+1. Download indexed exemplar and other related files from https://www.dropbox.com/s/goz3of3dnwxm9ke/exemplar_data.zip?dl=0 and copy all the files to data/ folder
-1. Run compile.m
+2. Run compile.m
-2. Run detect_afw.m for testing on AFW dataset.
+3. Run detect_afw.m for testing on AFW dataset.